Phage group: Salvador Luria (1912–1991) and Alfred Hershey (1908–1997)

 The phage group started around 1940, after Delbrück and Luria had met at a physics conference.
 Delbrück and Salvador Luria began a series of collaborative experiments on the patterns of infection for different strains of bacteria and bacteriophage.
 They soon established the "mutual exclusion principle" that an individual bacterium can only be infected by one strain of phage.
 In 1943, their "fluctuation test", later dubbed the Luria–Delbrück experiment, showed that genetic mutations for phage resistance arise in the absence of selection, rather than being a response to selection.
 The traditional wisdom among bacteriologists prior to 1943 was that bacteria had no chromosomes and no genes.
 The Luria–Delbrück experiment showed that bacteria, like other established model genetic organisms, have genes, and that these can spontaneously mutate to generate mutants that may then reproduce to form clonal lineages.
 That year, they also began working with Alfred Hershey, another phage experimenter.
-(The three would share the 1969 Nobel Prize in Physiology or Medicine, "for work on the replication mechanism and genetics of viruses".)
+The three would share the 1969 Nobel Prize in Physiology or Medicine, "for work on the replication mechanism and genetics of viruses".

-Hershey, described retrospectively the circumstances leading to the experiment using phage that he performed with his research assistant, Martha Chase, in 1952, later known as the Hershey–Chase experiment.
+Hershey described retrospectively the circumstances leading to the experiment using phage that he performed with his research assistant, Martha Chase, in 1952, later known as the Hershey–Chase experiment.
 This experiment provided key evidence that DNA, as distinct from protein, is the genetic material of the phage and therefore the likely genetic material generally.

-In 1946, Luria made a finding that was destined to open up a new insight on how the stability of DNA is achieved (see Luria, pg.
-96).
-What he discovered was that when, after UV irradiation, two or more "dead" phage entered the same bacterial cell, they often became alive again and produced normal live progeny.
+In 1946, Luria discovered that when, after UV irradiation, two or more "dead" phage entered the same bacterial cell, they often became alive again and produced normal live progeny.a finding that was destined to open up a new insight on how the stability of DNA is achieved.
 This was the first example of reactivation of cells or organisms that had been damaged by radiation.
-He interpreted the reactivation, correctly, as a result of genetic recombination (see also homologous recombination).
-James Watson (future co-discover of the Watson–Crick structure of DNA in 1953, and winner of the Nobel Prize, 1962), was Luria's first graduate student at the Indiana University.
+He interpreted the reactivation, correctly, as a result of genetic recombination.
+James Watson was Luria's first graduate student at the Indiana University.
 As his PhD thesis project, Watson showed that X-rayed phage can participate in genetic recombination and multiplicity reactivation.

-As remembered by Luria (1984, pg.
-97) the discovery of reactivation of irradiated phage (referred to as "multiplicity reactivation") immediately started a flurry of activity in the study of repair of radiation damage within the early phage group (reviewed by Bernstein in 1981).
+As remembered by Luria the discovery of reactivation of irradiated phage (referred to as "multiplicity reactivation") immediately started a flurry of activity in the study of repair of radiation damage within the early phage group.
 It turned out later that the repair of damaged phage by mutual help that Luria had discovered was only one special case of DNA repair.
-Cells of all types, not just, bacteria and their viruses, but all organisms studied, including humans, are now known to have complex biochemical processes for repairing DNA damages (see DNA repair).
+Cells of all types are now known to have complex biochemical processes of DNA repair.
 DNA repair processes are also now recognized as playing critical roles in protecting against aging, cancer, and infertility.